“A cool spin on a traditional Cotswolds coaching inn, with a cosy bar, great food and gorgeous bedrooms”

 No room is huge, but all have comfy Hypnos beds, Dyson hairdryers and Bang & Olufsen TVs, plus homemade brownies to welcome you.
 Bathrooms (many open-plan) are even more luxurious, with walk-in rain showers and/or indulgently deep tubs.
-Lovely touches include gorgeous 100 Acres organic toiletries, tubs of bath salts, fluffy robes, and hessian bags of cotton wool and other sundries.
+Lovely touches include gorgeous Bramley toiletries, tubs of bath salts, fluffy robes, and hessian bags of cotton wool and other sundries.

 Our Excellent Room (Room 1) lived up to its name, with double doors leading to a vast bathroom with a sparkling zinc slipper bath - though the Krüger painting of a twisted face (reminiscent of Munch’s ‘The Scream’) might not be to everyone’s taste.
 Other stand-outs include Excellent Room 9, whose lofty bathroom has exposed stone walls, Very Good Room 6 - perhaps the sleekest of the lot with its masculine grey and black palette and open-plan shower - and pale-and-pretty Very Good Room 10 and Excellent Room 11, both with their own entrances off the garden terrace.